Jordi Fernández: Sacramento Kings (2022–2024)

 On August 12, 2022, Fernández was hired as the associate head coach of the Sacramento Kings.
 After being hired as associate head coach, Fernández served as the head coach of the Kings' Summer League team in 2022.
 He helped the fourth overall pick in the 2022 NBA draft, Keegan Murray, win the 2022 Summer League MVP award.
 On December 14, 2022, Fernández took over as acting head coach after the Kings' head coach, Mike Brown, was ejected mid-game.
 He assumed the same role for back-to-back games against the Denver Nuggets on December 27 and 28, with Brown entering health and safety protocols.
 Before the game on December 27, Nuggets' head coach, Michael Malone, whom Fernández worked under in his previous coaching stop, said, "I think one day Jordi will be a head coach in this league.
 He's been a head coach in the G League.
 He's got great international experience.
 This team is on the right path with the right coaches, so I'm really happy for them."

 Brooklyn Nets (2024–present)

 On April 22, 2024, Fernández was hired as the head coach of the Brooklyn Nets.
 Fernández is the first Spanish head coach in NBA history, and only the third to be born, raised, and trained outside North America, after Igor Kokoškov and Darko Rajaković.

+On April 20, 2026, Fernández and the Nets agreed to a multi-year contract extension.